awslabs/mountpoint-s3/doc/SEMANTICS.md

 Basic read-only directory operations (`opendir`, `readdir`, `closedir`) are supported.

-Creating directories (`mkdir`) is not currently supported, but will be [in the future](https://github.com/awslabs/mountpoint-s3/issues/77):
+Creating directories (`mkdir`) is supported, with the following behavior:

 * `mkdir` will create a new empty directory in the file system, but not affect the S3 bucket.
 * Note that this is different from e.g. the S3 Console, which creates "directory markers" (i.e. zero-byte objects with `<directory-name>/` key) in the bucket.